Unboxed-Software/solana-course/content/deserialize-instruction-data.md

-# Create a Basic Program, Part 1 - Handle Instruction Data
+---

-# Lesson Objectives
+title: Create a Basic Program, Part 1 - Handle Instruction Data

-_By the end of this lesson, you will be able to:_
+objectives:
 - Assign mutable and immutable variables in Rust
 - Create and use Rust structs and enums
 - Use Rust match statements